 - Make sure you meet eligibility criteria before you transfer visa sponsorship to another school in the United States.
 You must be a bona fide nonimmigrant student, must have been maintaining status at the previous school, must intend to pursue a full course of study at the new school, and must provide documentation that you are financially able to attend the new school.

 - Obtain extensions, as needed of your permission to stay in the United States.
 F-1 visa holders are granted permission to stay for the period of time reasonably required to pursue a full course of study in an educational program, plus a grace period of 60 days in which to depart from the United States or change to another status.
 J-1 visa holders have a grace period of 30 days.

-- If you change programs of study or levels of study, you must notify the USCIS or the United States Information Agency, USIA.
+- If you want to change programs of study or levels of study, you must notify the International Student Services Office.